YunoHost-Apps/gotosocial_ynh/doc/DOCS.md

 ## OpenID Connect

+You can read the [official GoToSocial documentation about OpenID Connect](https://docs.gotosocial.org/en/latest/configuration/oidc/) in support if you want.

 To use OpenID Connect, the YunoHost admin must:

 * Install the [dex_ynh](https://github.com/YunoHost-Apps/dex_ynh) package (note that your server must compile it, which can be resource-intensive)